Rodrigolmti/android_dagger_modular/README.md

 Missing:

 - Have dynamic feature modules
-- Implement the feature using MVVM and clean architecture
+- Implement the features using MVVM and clean architecture